Flat mount has been the topic of the week in PVD land. I can’t wait until this is over.

 Tolerances were left out of this print for clarity.

-Mark at Paragon Machine Works has been making framebuilding parts to these specifications.
-As a note, many of Mark’s earlier flat mount parts use the 2mm Shimano slot while newer parts use the 3mm SRAM slot.
-Make sure to understand which you are getting and how to set them up.
+Mark at Paragon Machine Works has been making framebuilding parts to the 2mm slot Shimano specifications.
+Make sure to understand which parts you are getting and how to set them up.

 A special note to users of the SRAM FM caliper and all these specifications.
 It looks like SRAM calipers are shifted 0.3mm from center as designed.
 This will use up that amount of the 1.0mm on the outboard side of the slot.
 Fair warned is fair armed.